RoboticsAI-Lab/products/core/board_manager/esp8266/README.md

 ### Installing with Boards Manager

-Starting with 1.6.4, Arduino allows installation of third-party platform packages using Boards Manager.
-We have packages available for Windows, Mac OS, and Linux (32 and 64 bit).

-- Install the current upstream Arduino IDE at the 1.8.9 level or later.
+- Install the current upstream Arduino IDE at the 2.3.4 level or later.
 The current version is on the [Arduino website](https://www.arduino.cc/en/software).
 - Start Arduino and open the Preferences window.
-- Enter ```https://raw.githubusercontent.com/raliotech/engineering/master/core/package_ralio_index.json``` into the *File>Preferences>Additional Boards Manager URLs* field of the Arduino IDE.
+- Enter ```https://raw.githubusercontent.com/RoboticsAI-Lab/products/refs/heads/master/core/package_ral_index.json``` into the *File>Preferences>Additional Boards Manager URLs* field of the Arduino IDE.
 You can add multiple URLs, separating them with commas.
-- Open Boards Manager from Tools > Board menu and install *esp8266* platform (and don't forget to select your ESP8266 board from Tools > Board menu after installation).
+- Open Boards Manager from Tools > Board menu and install *Mercury* platform (and don't forget to select your Mercury board from Tools > Board menu after installation).

 ### Initiating Flashing ###
-Start with pressing the "FLASH" button in the bottom left of the board.
-With the FLASH button pressed, press and release the "RESET" button in the bottom right of the board.
+To initial code upload, *press and hold* "FLASH" button towards the bottom left of the board when you see "Connecting..." in Arduino IDE terminal.
+Let go off the FLash button once the code starts to upload.

 ### License and credits ###